Hades (DC Comics): The New 52

 In The New 52 rebooted DC's continuity, Hades appears to be but a child with pasty white skin, a dark suit of armor and most unusually a number of candles where the melted wax obscures most of his face above the nose.
 As a more modern name for himself he tells Lennox to call him "Hell".
-He is still the ruler of the underworld and the dead, but his realm and everything in it is now an extension of his will and essence.
+He is still the ruler of the underworld and the dead, but his realm and everything in it is now an extension of his essence.

 Hades suffers a degree of self-hatred, as his realm (and by extension, himself) is filled with suffering.
 Hades has difficulty appreciating and expressing his own values, even if he tries to flatter occasionally.
 This includes going so far as refusing to believe it is possible for a Lasso-ensnared Diana to be capable of loving everyone, including him.

 Though Diana wishes to aid him, Hades refuses to be aided, leaving Diana to shoot him with one of the Pistols of Eros while he is looking at his own reflection, and the bullet should make him fall in love with the first person he sees.